The kidneys are a pair of bean-shaped organs in the back of the body and they perform the following functions:

 Finally, a small plastic tube (called a stent) is usually inserted into the connection between the ureter and bladder.
 This is removed 2 to 4 weeks after the transplant by an outpatient procedure called a cystoscopy under local anaesthesia.

-After completion of the transplant surgery, the patient generally stays in the hospital for one week.
-Some patients may require dialysis for a period of time if the newly transplanted kidney does not work immediately.
-Prior to your discharge, you will be counselled and educated on various aspects of caring for you and your newly transplanted kidney.
+Prior to your discharge, you will be counselled and educated on various aspects of living and caring for your newly transplanted kidney.
 Upon discharge, it is extremely important that you take the medication as prescribed, undergo the tests that are ordered for you and attend your appointments with your doctor or transplant coordinator.

 Patients who do not have a living donor can be registered on the National Transplant Registry System (NTRS) if he/she fulfils the eligibility criteria to receive a DDKT.